acquireio/acquireio-ios/README.md

-### Using Co Browsing, Live Chat, Video And Voice Call, Chat Bot, Profile Management retain and support mobile users at scale
+### Using AcquireIO retain and support mobile users at scale
 Connect with your visitors at every touchpoint, from first browse to onboarding.
-Acquire’s tools deliver a personalized customer experience at scale.
+Acquire’s tools deliver a personalized customer experience at scale. support features included Co Browsing, Live Chat, Video And Voice Call, Chat Bot, Profile Management

 ![ios-github](https://devtools.acquire.io/user-content/img/sdk-app-screen.png)